groupon/Selenium-Grid-Extras/README.md

 After you have the virtual display running, add run this command to edit the cron list for current user (vi is the editor used)

-Note: It is assumed that you have executed grid extras for the first time already, and answered all the information for node count etc...

 ```
 crontab -e
 ```